FS-Academy-Xi/phase-1-defining-frontend-web-programming/README.md

 But even this small interaction demonstrates all the concepts of front-end web programming.

-## Flatiron's "Three Pillars of Web Programming"
+## Academy Xi's "Three Pillars of Web Programming"

 To help us learn web programming in three distinct phases, this curriculum is broken down into three essential "pillars":